 If you have bad credit, you are not necessarily ineligible for a bond.
 Some companies (such as Surety by NFP) offer programs specifically for bad credit to help you get properly bonded.

 Most bond surety companies have made the application process easy.
 Applications can be filled out online and, once the information has been collected and analyzed, the company either approves or denies it.
 Processing time is usually quick, especially with online applications.

 Like other bonds, the FMC bond is an important part of doing business between the US and foreign countries.
-Since it is necessary for OTIs to follow FMC regulations, bonds provides a guarantee that if that doesn’t happen, those working with the OTI will be appropriately compensated.
+Since it is necessary for OTIs to follow FMC regulations, bonds provide a guarantee that if that doesn’t happen, those working with the OTI will be appropriately compensated.
 In addition, the bond is tied to licensing for OTIs, which is another important component of doing business successfully.
-With the security of OTI bonds, OTIs will have the credibility needed for successful business and can be held accountable to the FMC regulations.
-In this way, business that takes place on the water will be safer and more profitable for all involved.
+With the security of OTI bonds, OTIs will have the credibility needed for a successful business and can be held accountable to the FMC regulations.
+In this way, a business that takes place on the water will be safer and more profitable for all involved.